02/25/2007 English German

 Figure [1]: The tour vehicle at Universal

-And what a cost it is!
+And it's quite expensive!
 When you arrive by car, a guy at the entrance asks if you want to park directly in front of the park or if you'd prefer to walk 15 minutes through a commercial hell of fast-food restaurants and souvenir shops.
 The first option costs $20, the second $10.
 We chose the second option because we like commercial hells for research purposes.
 Once you've made it through the hell, the next shock comes: At the park entrance, the admission costs a whopping $61 per person!

 Inside the park, you can either buy more souvenirs, eat fast food, attend one of the Disney-like shows, or ride themed roller coasters.
-We only wanted to do the studio tour, where you drive past various buildings labeled "Stage 23" with a tour vehicle and an entertainer, then later comes "Stage 24," and further back there's a gray concrete block labeled "Stage 25.
+We only wanted to do the studio tour, where they drive you past various buildings labeled "Stage 23" in a tour vehicle and an entertainer, then later comes "Stage 24," and further back there's a gray concrete block labeled "Stage 25."

-You drive through a Western setting, then the tour vehicle goes into a building, flames shoot up, the vehicle rocks back and forth, etc., quite well done.
+On goes the tour through a Western setting, then the vehicle drives into a building, flames shoot up, the vehicle rocks back and forth, etc., quite well done.
 Then there's the replica of the great white shark to see, flames shoot up again as a gas station in the water (?) catches fire.

-The television series "Desperate Housewives," which is quite popular in the USA, is also filmed on the premises.
-We drove through this street with the tour bus, and it looks just like a typical suburban street somewhere in America.
+The television series "Desperate Housewives," which is quite popular here in the USA now, is also being filmed on the premises.
+We drove through their street with the tour bus, and it looks just like a typical suburban street somewhere in America.

-All in all: Quite nice if you need to kill some time before your flight home takes off, but I wouldn't go out of my way for it.
-However, it's something you should do, otherwise you might feel like you've missed out on something.
+All in all: Quite nice if you need to kill some time before your flight home, but I wouldn't go out of my way for it.
+However, it's probably something you should do anyway, because otherwise you might feel like you've missed something.

 RSS Feed